 The mission of Pluralistic Rabbinical Seminary is to bring the Jewish community around the world together.

-Pluralistic Rabbinical Seminary (PRS) is launching the very best in practical, distance learning based rabbinical education.
+Pluralistic Rabbinical Seminary (PRS) is the very best in practical, distance learning based rabbinical education.
 PRS is the only rabbinical school with a distinct focus on helping students launch innovative Jewish projects around the world.
 By simultaneously incubating future rabbis and future Jewish organizations, we are creating maximum benefit to Jewish life.

 PRS has three goals:

 - To train and ordain future rabbis for the future of Judaism

 - To provide the absolute best distance education rabbinical education possible